SaimShaikh/Cloud_Computing/AWS/AWS_DataSync/Datasync_lab.md

 **Q: Walk me through the security group design for a DataSync agent setup.**
 A: The agent only needs one inbound rule — port 80, and only temporarily, for activation.
 Everything else the agent does (reaching AWS on 443, reaching the NFS server on 2049) is outbound traffic it initiates, which the default outbound-allow rule already covers.
 The NFS server's security group is the one that needs an inbound rule on 2049, and it should be scoped to the agent's security group specifically — not to a broad IP range — so only the agent can ever reach the file share's data port.

-**Q: Why is the DataSync agent deployed in the public subnet in this lab?**
-A: It needs a public IP and outbound connectivity so the console can reach it on port 80 for activation and so it can reach the DataSync service's public endpoints for ongoing sync traffic over HTTPS.
-In a stricter production setup, you'd instead deploy a **VPC interface endpoint for DataSync** and keep the agent fully private with no public IP at all.

 **Q: How would you make this production-grade instead of lab-grade?**
-A: Replace `no_root_squash`/`chmod 777` with least-privilege NFS export options, use a DataSync VPC endpoint instead of the public internet for agent-to-AWS traffic, remove the port-80 activation rule entirely once activation is complete, enable CloudWatch task logging, and schedule the task (cron-style) instead of manually clicking Start.
+A: Replace `no_root_squash`/`chmod 777` with least-privilege NFS export options, use a DataSync VPC endpoint instead of the public internet for agent-to-AWS traffic, add a VPC Gateway Endpoint for S3 so bucket traffic doesn't cross the public internet either, remove the port-80 activation rule entirely once activation is complete, enable CloudWatch task logging, and schedule the task (cron-style) instead of manually clicking Start.

 **Q: What's actually being checksummed, and when?**
 A: Depending on verify mode, DataSync checksums either just the files transferred in that run or the entire source/destination dataset, comparing the computed checksum of what landed in S3 against the source file to confirm byte-for-byte fidelity — not just that a file with the same name and size exists.